Credit card: Secured credit cards

-A secured credit card is a type of credit card secured by a deposit account owned by the cardholder.
+A secured credit card is a type of credit card that is secured by a deposit account owned by the cardholder.
 Typically, the cardholder must deposit between 100% and 200% of the total amount of credit desired.
-Thus if the cardholder puts down $1,000, they will be given credit in the range of $500–1,000.
-In some cases, credit card issuers will offer incentives even on their secured card portfolios.
-In these cases, the deposit required may be significantly less than the required credit limit and can be as low as 10% of the desired credit limit.
-This deposit is held in a special savings account.
-Credit card issuers offer this because they have noticed that delinquencies were notably reduced when the customer perceives something to lose if the balance is not repaid.
+For example, if a cardholder deposits $1,000, they will receive credit in the range of $500–1,000.
+In some cases, credit card issuers offer incentives even on their secured card portfolios.
+In such cases, the required deposit may be significantly less than the required credit limit, and this deposit can be as low as 10% of the desired credit limit.
+The deposit is held in a special savings account.
+Credit card issuers offer this option because they observed that delinquencies were notably reduced when the customer perceived a potential loss if the balance was not repaid.

-The cardholder of a secured credit card must still make regular payments, as with a regular credit card, but should they default on a payment, the card issuer has the option of recovering the cost of the purchases paid to the merchants out of the deposit.
-The advantage of the secured card for an individual with negative or no credit history is that most companies report regularly to the major credit bureaus.
-This allows the cardholder to start building (or re-building) a positive credit history.
+The holder of a secured credit card must still make regular payments, as with a normal credit card; but if the cardholder defaults on a payment, the card issuer has the option of recovering the cost of purchases paid to merchants out of the security deposit.
+For a person with negative or no credit history, the advantage of a secured card is that most companies report regularly to the major credit bureaus.
+This allows the cardholder to start building (or rebuilding) a positive credit history.

-Although the deposit is in the hands of the credit card issuer as security in the event of default by the consumer, the deposit will not be debited simply for missing one or two payments.
-Usually, the deposit is only used as an offset when the account is closed, either at the request of the customer or due to severe delinquency (150 to 180 days).
-This means that an account that is less than 150 days delinquent will continue to accrue interest and fees, and could result in a balance that is much higher than the actual credit limit on the card.
-In these cases, the total debt may far exceed the original deposit and the cardholder not only forfeits their deposit but is left with additional debt.
+Although a deposit is held by the credit card issuer as security in the event of default by the consumer, the deposit will not be debited solely for missing one or two payments.
+Usually, a deposit is used as an offset only when the account is closed, either at the request of the customer or due to severe delinquency (150 to 180 days).
+This policy means that an account that is less than 150 days delinquent will continue to accrue interest and fees, and it could result in a balance that is much higher than the actual credit limit on the card.
+In these cases, the total debt may far exceed the original deposit, and the cardholder not only forfeits their deposit but is left with additional debt.

-Most of these conditions are usually described in a cardholder agreement which the cardholder signs when opening an account.
+Most of these conditions are typically described in a cardholder agreement, which the cardholder signs when opening an account.

-Secured credit cards are an option to allow a person with a poor credit history or no credit history to have a credit card that might not otherwise be available.
-They are often offered as a means of rebuilding one's credit.
-Fees and service charges for secured credit cards often exceed those charged for ordinary non-secured credit cards.
-For people in certain situations (for example, after charging off on other credit cards, or people with a long history of delinquency on various forms of debt), secured cards are almost always more expensive than unsecured credit cards.
+Secured credit cards allow a person with a poor credit history or no credit history to have a credit card that might otherwise be unavailable.
+These cards are often offered as a way to rebuild one's credit.
+Fees and service charges for secured credit cards often exceed those charged for ordinary unsecured credit cards.
+For people in certain situations—for example, after charging off on other credit cards, or having a long history of delinquency with various forms of debt—secured cards are almost always more expensive than unsecured credit cards.

-Sometimes a credit card will be secured by the equity in the borrower's home.
+Sometimes a credit card will be secured by equity in the borrower's home.